 How to Keep Indoor Allergens Under Control

-- Wear a dust mask when cleaning (especially if you’ve got allergies).
+- Wear a dust mask when cleaning (especially if you have allergies).
 It may not seem glamorous, but it will help stop airborne pollutants from getting into your lungs where they can wreak havoc on your delicate respiratory system.
 Dust masks help trap debris so that they don’t enter your nose or mouth either.

-- Keep clean.
-Regular dusting, vacuuming, and sweeping will help keep airborne allergens from settling into the carpets or other surfaces in your home.
+- Keep your home clean.
+Regular dusting, vacuuming and sweeping will help keep airborne allergens from settling into the carpets or other surfaces in your home.

 - Use high-quality filters on your heating and cooling systems to avoid recirculating harmful particles throughout the indoor environment.
 If you’ve got a window unit air conditioner or furnace that isn’t vented properly, consider making some improvements (just make sure it’s safe for you to do so).

 - Wash bedding frequently and launder clothing when you can tell it may be contaminated with pet dander or pollen.
 This is especially important if anyone in the house has allergies!